dawranliou/dawranliou.com/source/blog/2019-02-02-tachyons-review.html.markdown

 I can tell immediately without looking at the CSS code (nor do I need to consult the documentation) that this div is: "padding all with 3, margin at the bottom with 2."
+(This almost feels like the vim keybindings!)
 This is such a breeze for me because when I look at the HTML code, the styles are just right there with it, and very readable.
 I like the conciseness of Tachyons' class names and its consistency.
-It takes a bit of practice to get familiar with them, but the pay-off is that comprehending the styles has become so easy, and hence improve the time to spot the classes that affect the results.
+It takes a bit of practice to get familiar with them, but the pay-off is that - comprehending the styles has become so easy!

 Take the above div for example.
 When I look at the rendered result on the browser and I want equal margin on the top and the bottom,